- Exercise Induced Headaches & Migraines- Causes & Observations

 4. Nausea and or vomiting associated with the headache

 Exercise related migraines tend to happen more than once and in many cases is a family history of such headaches as well.

-Exercise Induced Migraines- Causes and Aggravating Factors
+Exercise Induced Migraines- Causes

 As common as exercise induced migraines may be, we still don’t have a concrete understanding of why and how it happens.
 Exercise induced migraines tend to be more common in women than in men and the prevailing theory is that it may have some connection to low oxygen levels.[4,5] The low oxygen theory is commonly accepted as symptoms not only appear to be similar in nature to altitude sickness related migraines, but also due to the prevalence of exercise induced migraines among athletes during the 1968 Summer Olympics in Mexico City.
 A location 7,000 feet above sea level.
 At sea level such headaches are rare among highly trained athletes which suggests low oxygen levels as a possible trigger.
 While we are at this point unable to pinpoint the exact cause of exercise induced migraines, there are several factors that have been recognized as aggravating factors.